-Office, medical and professional service, personal service, and light industry uses may be permitted provided they are carried out as home occupations, businesses operated in the
+Office, medical and professional service, personal service, and light industry uses may be permitted provided they are carried out as home occupations.
+Businesses operating in the dwelling, or in a building subsidiary to the dwelling on the same lot, by the occupants of the dwelling, shall meet the following requirements.

-- (a) Office uses shall be limited to small business services and professional offices; - (b) Light Industry uses shall be limited to fabrication for the production of handmade articles such as clothing, arts and crafts objects, and workshops; - (c) The use is clearly subsidiary to the residential use, does not alter the residential character of the dwelling unit, and does not detract from the residential character of the neighbourhood. - (d) No wholesale sales or storage of goods is carried out, any retail sales are incidental and subsidiary to the approved use, no repairs to vehicles or heavy equipment are carried out. - (e) Activities associated with the use are not hazardous and do not cause noticeable noise, odour, dust, fumes, or inconvenience to occupants of adjoining residences. - (f) Activities associated with the use shall be carried on inside the dwelling or in a building separate from the dwelling. - (g) One building only, separate from the dwelling, may be used in connection with a light industrial use and service use and shall conform to the Accessory Buildings condition height and floor area limit for this zone; child care use shall be carried out in the dwelling unit or be attached to the dwelling unit. - (h) Except for child care, no more than 30% of the total floor area of the dwelling is devoted to the use. - (i) The use shall not generate traffic, parking, sewage or water use in excess of what is normal in the residential area. - (j) Activities associated with the use are not hazardous and do not cause a noticeable increase in noise, odour, dust or fumes, nor cause electrical interference or in any other way result in a nuisance to the occupants of surrounding residences. - (k) The residential lot has sufficient area to accommodate the parking requirements of the dwelling unit and the home occupation. - (l) No regular parking of commercial vehicles except for one vehicle with a gross weight of no greater than one tonne will be permitted on the lot or on the road reservation adjacent to the lot.
+- (a) Office uses shall be limited to small business services and professional offices. - (b) Light Industry uses shall be limited to fabrication for the production of handmade articles such as clothing, and arts and crafts objects. - (c) The use is clearly subsidiary to the residential use, does not alter the residential character of the dwelling unit, and does not detract from the residential character of the neighbourhood. - (d) No wholesale sales or storage of goods is carried out, any retail sales are incidental and subsidiary to the approved use, no repairs to vehicles or heavy equipment are carried out. - (e) Activities associated with the use are not hazardous and do not cause noticeable noise, odour, dust, fumes, or inconvenience to occupants of adjoining residences. - (f) Activities associated with the use shall be carried on inside the dwelling or in a building separate from the dwelling. - (g) One building only, separate from the dwelling, may be used in connection with a light industrial use and service use and shall conform to the Accessory Buildings condition for height and floor area limit for this zone.
+Child care use shall be carried out in the dwelling unit or be attached to the dwelling unit. - (h) Except for child care, no more than 30% of the total floor area of the dwelling is devoted to the use. - (i) The use shall not generate traffic, parking, sewage or water use in excess of what is normal in the residential area. - (j) Activities associated with the use are not hazardous and do not cause a noticeable increase in noise, odour, dust or fumes, nor cause electrical interference or in any other way result in a nuisance to the occupants of surrounding residences.

+- (k) The residential lot has sufficient area to accommodate the parking requirements of the dwelling unit and the home occupation. - (I) No regular parking of commercial vehicles except for one vehicle with a gross weight of no greater than one tonne will be permitted on the lot or on the road reservation adjacent to the lot.